 It was later investigated by the FDA in 2013 that the popular pink drink has always contained DMAA- dangerous 1,3-dimethylamylamine and Plexus Worldwide was told to change the product.

-Plexus Banned In Australia, New Zealand and Canada
+Plexus was banned in Australia, New Zealand and Canada.

 “16 July 2013